elemental/Elemental/src/blas-like/Trr2k/README.md

-### Current directory
+### `src/blas-like/Trr2k`

-This is the root of Elemental's `src/blas-like/Trr2k` folder, which contains the underlying implementations of rank-2k triangular updates.
+This folder contains the underlying implementations of rank-2k triangular updates.
 In particular, in addition to this file, it holds:

 -  `Local.hpp`: all sequential implementations
 -  `NNNN.hpp`: parallel normal/normal/normal/normal implementations